beam-campus/kampus26.1/chapter1/readme.md

-# Your First Genetic Algorithm
+# 1. Writing Your First Genetic Algorithm